A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: Results

 While it has been previously claimed that V723 Mon is a contact/semi-detached binary of the $\beta$-Lyrae type, we find that this is very unlikely.
 As we just argued, both the giant and any companion must lie well within their Roche lobes given the properties of the giant and the orbit.
 Additionally, the morphology of the light curve is inconsistent with those of detached and most semi-detached eclipsing binaries.
 Here we interpret the light curves as ellipsoidal variability and deduce limits on any eclipses of the companion for use in $\S$\ref{section:limits}.

 We fit the ASAS $V$-band, KELT $R_K$-band and \textit{TESS} $T$-band light curves (Figure \ref{lcs}) using \verb"PHOEBE 2.3" \citep{Phoebe2016,Horvat2018,Conroy2020}.
 Since the companion appears to be dark and producing no eclipses, we fix it to be a small ($R=3\times10^{-6}~R_\odot$), cold ($T_{\rm eff} =300$~K) black body, use the simplest and fastest eclipse model (\verb"eclipse_method=only_horizon") and do not include the effects of irradiation and reflection.
-We adopt the joint-circular RV solution from Table \ref{tab:orbit} (period, $e=0$, systemic velocity, semi-major axis, and argument of periastron $\omega=0$) and keep the temperature of the giant fixed at $T_{\rm eff, giant} =4600$~K. We also tested models varying the temperature of the giant, but we did not find significant differences in the final derived parameters.
+We adopt the joint-circular RV solution from Table \ref{tab:orbit} (period, $e=0$, systemic velocity, semi-major axis, and argument of periastron $\omega=0$).
 We set the bolometric gravity darkening coefficient as $\beta=0.54$, comparable to those obtained by \citet{Claret2011} in the $R$-band for stars with $T_{\rm eff} {\sim}4600$~K, $-1\lesssim\rm [Fe/H]\lesssim-0.5$ and $0\lesssim\log(g)\lesssim2$.
 We did not find significant differences in the final parameters when we varied $\beta$ by $\pm20\%$ in the \verb"PHOEBE" models.
 A $20\%$ change in $\beta$ roughly corresponds to $\Delta T_{\rm eff}\simeq500$~K or $\Delta \log(g)\simeq1.5$.

+We initially performed trial fits to the KELT and \textit{TESS} light curves simultaneously using the Nelder-Mead simplex optimization routine \citep{Lagarias1998}.
+The parameters from the trial fit were then used to initialize a MCMC sampler with 20 walkers, which was then run for 3000 iterations using the \verb"emcee" \citep{Foreman-Mackey2013} solver in \verb"PHOEBE 2.3".
+We fit for the binary mass ratio $q=M_{\rm giant}/M_{\rm comp}$, orbital inclination ($i$), the radius ($R_{\rm giant}$) and the effective temperature of the giant ($T_{\rm eff, giant}$).
+We marginalize over the semi-major axis of the red giant ($a_{\rm giant}\sin i$), the passband luminosities and nuisance parameters that account for underestimated errors in the KELT $R_K$-band and \textit{TESS} $T$-band light curves.
+We adopt Gaussian priors on the effective temperature ($T_{\rm eff, giant}=4440\pm90$~K) and the radius ($R_{\rm giant}=22.2\pm0.8~R_\odot$) based on the SED fits in $\S$\ref{section:giant}.
+We adopt uniform priors of [$70^\circ$, $90^\circ$] and [0, 1] for the orbital inclination and mass ratio respectively.